aipro/One-by-one-exec/README.md

 # One-by-one-exec

-Sequential execution of VASP tasks
+A small script for sequential execution of quantum chemical calculations on VASP